dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

   GUESTBOOK_KEY: '12345abc-1234-5678-1234-567890abcdef'
 ```
 ::::tip
-In production, to avoid storing keys in cleartext and to make rotation easier you could change this entry to `GUESTBOOK_KEY: ${ENV_GUESTBOOK_KEY}`.
-You would then set `ENV_GUESTBOOK_KEY` in your enviornment prior to running `npx dbos start`.
-This also applies to cloud deployment: the variable is expanded at `npx dbos-cloud app deploy` time and securely passed to the cloud.
+In production, to avoid storing keys in cleartext and to make rotation easier you could change this to `GUESTBOOK_KEY: ${ENV_GUESTBOOK_KEY}`.
+You would then set `ENV_GUESTBOOK_KEY` in your enviornment prior to starting or deploying the app.
+See our [Configuration Guide](../api-reference/configuration) for more details.
 ::::

 ### Sign the Guestbook from the App